Richard Lawson (British Army officer)

-General Sir Richard George Lawson, (24 November 1927 – 9 May 2023) was a British Army officer.
-He served as General Officer Commanding in Northern Ireland during the Troubles, serving from 1979 to 1982, and later as Commander-in-Chief of Allied Forces Northern Europe from 1982 to 1986.
+General Sir Richard George Lawson (24 November 1927 – 9 May 2023) was a British Army officer.
+He was General Officer Commanding in Northern Ireland during the Troubles from 1979 to 1982 and later served as Commander-in-Chief of Allied Forces Northern Europe from 1982 to 1986.

 Early career

 Lawson was commissioned into the Royal Tank Regiment as a second lieutenant on 15 July 1948, after graduating from the Royal Military Academy Sandhurst, and promoted to lieutenant on 15 July 1950.

 Congo and Yemen

 Lawson was promoted to major on 16 July 1961.
 In December 1961, he volunteered for service with the United Nations peacekeeping force in the Republic of the Congo.
 At the time he was attached to the Nigerian Army, on secondment from the 1st Royal Tank Regiment.
 He served in South Kasai and then Katanga, where he became briefly famous for his part in the rescue of several groups of missionaries, and was nicknamed "Dick the Lionheart" by the Daily Express.

 In 1963 Lawson published a book recounting his time in the Congo, entitled Strange Soldiering: Major Lawson's own dramatic story of his experiences with the third Nigerian brigade.
 For his actions he was appointed a Companion of the Distinguished Service Order (DSO) on 30 March 1962, and the Nigerian officer, Major Conrad Nwawo, 1st Battalion, The Queen's Own Nigeria Regiment, who accompanied Lawson was awarded the Military Cross, Lawson was also appointed an Officer of the Order of the Crown of Belgium, and a Knight Commander of the Papal Order of St. Sylvester.

 From March to November 1967, Lawson undertook another secondment in a British colony on the verge of independence, the Federation of South Arabia (now part of Yemen), acting as GSO1 to the British forces stationed there, training local officers in staff duties, and overseeing the transition to local forces controlling security in Aden; for this he was appointed an Officer of the Order of the British Empire (OBE) on 8 June 1968, in the Queen's Birthday Honours.
 During this period he was promoted to lieutenant-colonel on 30 June 1967.
 He was promoted to colonel on 6 July 1971 and brigadier on 31 December 1971.